azdavis/azdavis.net/posts/en/unrecur.md

 We need to change `post_if_c4` to push to `cs`, update `arg`, and `continue` instead of recursively calling `hunc`, as in the previous steps.
 But there's a problem: we can't use `continue`, because we're not syntactically inside the outer loop in `hunc`.

-The solution is to use `std::ops::ControlFlow`, in Rust' standard library.
+The solution is to use `std::ops::ControlFlow`, in the [Rust standard library][control-flow].
 This reifies the control flow choice between `break` and `continue`.

 When we want to `continue` from `post_if_c4`, we'll return a `Continue` variant containing the new argument for the recursive call.
 When we want to just return, we'll use `Break`.

 Then `hunc`, which is the only caller of `post_if_c4`, can examine the `ControlFlow` value and either use the returned `Break` value or mutate its `arg` to the new argument inside the `Continue` variant and continue.

 Note that we need to add a label to the `'outer` wrapper loop, so that, inside the `while` loop popping off the stack of `Cont`s, we can jump out of that loop and back into the main outer loop.

-This corresponds to making more than one recursive call, because if we have more than one recursive call, those further calls are necessarily after that first recursive call, and everything after a recursive call is inside a continuation, which we handle in the `while` loop.
+This corresponds to making more than one recursive call.
+If we have more than one recursive call, those further calls are necessarily after that first recursive call.
+Everything after a recursive call is inside a continuation, and we handle continuations in the `while` loop.

 ```diff
 @@ -1,4 +1,5 @@